Ken Anderson (wrestler): Final feuds (2007–2009)

 After his suspension, Kennedy returned to television on the October 1 episode of Raw, facing John Cena in the main event and losing.
-At No Mercy, Kennedy took part in a six-man tag team match alongside World Tag Team Champions Lance Cade and Trevor Murdoch, defeating Paul London, Brian Kendrick and Intercontinental Champion Jeff Hardy.
+At No Mercy on October 7, Kennedy took part in a six-man tag team match alongside World Tag Team Champions Lance Cade and Trevor Murdoch, defeating Paul London, Brian Kendrick and Intercontinental Champion Jeff Hardy.
 For several weeks, Kennedy began a feud with Hardy, which consisted of the two facing off in a singles match and numerous tag team matches, most of which Hardy won.
-At Cyber Sunday, Kennedy and Hardy were two of the eligible wrestlers that could earn a WWE Championship match that evening, pending a fan votes.
+At Cyber Sunday on October 28, Kennedy and Hardy were two of the eligible wrestlers that could earn a WWE Championship match that evening, pending a fan votes.
 Neither man won the opportunity, as Shawn Michaels won the vote and earned a shot at the title.
 Kennedy defeated Hardy at Cyber Sunday.

-Kennedy next entered a feud with Michaels on the night after Survivor Series.
+Kennedy next entered a feud with Michaels on the November 19 episode of Raw.
 Kennedy claimed that it was time for Michaels to move on and let the younger wrestlers achieve success.
-At Armageddon, Michaels defeated Kennedy by executing "Sweet Chin Music."
-On the December 31 episode of Raw, Kennedy pinned Michaels in a rematch by executing his new finishing move, the "Mic Check."
+At Armageddon on December 16, Michaels defeated Kennedy by executing "Sweet Chin Music".
+On the December 31 episode of Raw, Kennedy pinned Michaels in a rematch by executing his new finishing move, the "Mic Check".
 In subsequent rematches, the two traded wins over each other.

 After several months of minor feuds and short storylines, Kennedy was not seen for weeks after WrestleMania XXIV because he was filming Behind Enemy Lines: Colombia.
 Kennedy returned to Raw on April 28, 2008, confronting and brawling with Raw General Manager and newly crowned King of the Ring William Regal, turning face in the process.
 On the May 19 episode of Raw, Kennedy defeated Regal in a "Loser Gets Fired match", thereby opening up the General Manager spot on the Raw brand.